 Guru's verification engine allows you to ensure your team feels confident to leverage the content on Cards.
 When saving a Card, you will be asked to select the verifier and verification timeline.

-You must be an Author or a Collection Owner in the Collection that the Cards live in to verify and unverify those Cards.
+You must be an Author or Collection Owner to verify Cards and unverify Cards.

 See verification in action here: